geronimus1/softwareengineerguide/README.md

 2. More about object-oriented design:
    1. [Agile Software Development, Principles, Patterns, and Practices](https://www.amazon.com/Software-Development-Principles-Patterns-Practices/dp/0135974445) by Robert Martin
    2. [Object Design: Roles, Responsibilities, and Collaborations](https://www.amazon.com/Object-Design-Roles-Responsibilities-Collaborations/dp/0201379430), Rebecca Wirfs-Brock et al., Addison-Wesley, 2002.
+3. How to work with legacy code
+    1. <a name="legacy-code">[Working Effectively with Legacy Code](https://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052) by Michael Feathers</a> ([in rus](https://www.labirint.ru/books/231685/))
-3. More about coding standards, best practices and tips
+4. More about coding standards, best practices and tips
    1. [Common Coding Conventions](#bookmark=id.fcka2jdht9zf) by Associate Professorship of Embedded Systems and Internet of Things at TU Munich
    2. [Coding guides from Google](https://google.github.io/styleguide/)
    3. For C++